Skip to content

 How does Parent-Child Interaction Therapy work?

 Parent-Child Interaction Therapy (PCIT) is an innovative, empirically-supported treatment model for young children with emotional and behavioral disorders.
-This therapy involves a structured and collaborative therapeutic approach where the therapist coaches parents in using specific behavior management and relationship enhancement skills while interacting with their child.
+This type of counselling involves a structured and collaborative therapeutic approach where the therapist coaches parents in using specific behavior management and relationship enhancement skills while interacting with their child.
 The therapist provides live coaching during parent-child interactions, which allows parents to immediately apply skills and receive feedback for future sessions.
 This process leads to significant improvement in the parent-child relationship and a decrease in negative behaviors.
 PCIT has shown to be effective in treating a variety of disorders such as Oppositional Defiant Disorder, Attention Deficit Hyperactivity Disorder, and anxiety-related disorders.
 Additionally, parents report increased confidence in their parenting abilities after completing the program.
 Through enhanced parent-child communication, trust and understanding between the two can be developed, leading to a more harmonious and well-balanced household.

 What are the benefits of Parent-Child Interaction Therapy?